fledge-iot/fledge-south-person-detection/README.rst

 Streaming Protocol:
         The protocol over which live frames are being broad casted over the network, if stream is to be used.
         Open CV uses tcp by default.
 Also Open CV can use other protocols as well.
-        The plugin does not use tcp.
+        The plugin does not support tcp.
         Default is set to udp.

 Camera ID: